MAKE CHAPTER 288 YOUR AVIATION HOME! E-AB, TYPE CERTIFIED, VINTAGE, WARBIRD, ETC.

 The EAA Sport Aviation Halls of Fame were established to honor the outstanding achievements of men and women in aviation who share the spirit of EAA and its community.
 Those inducted into the halls of fame are selected by their peers for myriad contributions made to their respective areas of aviation.

-EAA will honor the new inductees at a dinner ceremony on October 16, 2024, in the Eagle Hangar of the EAA Aviation Museum.
+EAA honored the new inductees at a dinner ceremony on October 16, 2024, in the Eagle Hangar of the EAA Aviation Museum.

 AND THE WINNING NATIONAL CHAMPBIONSHIP AIR RACING HOST CITY IS…